The R/Medicine Call for proposals is now open.

 Please CREATE YOUR ACCOUNT before submitting for the first time.
 Thank you!

-R is a free and open-source programming language for reproducible statistical computing, data visualization, and application development.
-The goal of the R/Medicine conference is to encourage the adoption of statistical modeling and reproducible data processing in clinical practice by promoting the use of the R programming environment and ecosystem.
+The R/Medicine conference and community promote the development and use of R based tools to improve clinical research and practice.
+Join us in discussing the adoption of statistical modeling and reproducible data processing in clinical practice by promoting the use of the R programming environment and ecosystem.

 Preparing to Submit Your Proposal